Welcome to the Faculty of Kinesiology and Physical Education!

 Full instructions for deferring your fees are available on the Fees and Awards webpage.

 If you are receiving scholarship funding and the amount is greater than the MPR, you may request a tuition deferral.
-You must provide the KPE Registrar’s Office with a copy of the scholarship letter, a print out of your ACORN tuition invoice and a completed ‘Request to Register Without Payment’ form by the August 28, 2019 deferral deadline.
+You must provide the KPE Registrar’s Office with a copy of the scholarship letter and a completed ‘Request to Register Without Payment’ form by the September 1, 2021 deferral deadline.
 For more information, please visit the Fees and Awards webpage.

 Go: Engage in campus activities

-ODP100H1 is the first activity of your KPE undergraduate studies and is a degree requirement.
+ODP100H1 is a degree requirement in the undergraduate program.
 In ODP100H1 you will be introduced to the many forms of outdoor physical activity.
 You will also have the opportunity to participate in activities related to cooperation and leadership.

 In addition to being introduced to the many forms of outdoor physical activity, this is where you will meet and bond with your classmates through team-building activities.
 The friends you make in ODP100H1 will last through the undergraduate program and beyond.
 Don’t miss this opportunity!